binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the coder and
+Binay Bhusan Mohanta is the coder an